digital-solver/digital-solver/README.md

 🤖 Hey, I'm Kerr, the @digital-solver.
 At heart I'm a 'Solver': an entrepreneurial technologist, inventor, futurist, and innovator, with a passion for technology and business.
-I have a particular interest in advanced tech and how it can be used to create value and new solutions.
+I have a particular interest in advanced tech and how it can be used to create value and find new solutions.

 🚀 With a strong background in tech startups and a deep passion for technology, I'm constantly seeking out innovative ways to merge my interests and drive value and growth.
 My initial curiosity for AI's potential for creativity in music led me to delve into the topic in my university dissertation.
 This curiosity has since evolved into a deeper interest in exploring the business applications of advanced technologies and finding innovative ways to use them to address problems and create value.